Blairhyy/Blairhyy/README.md

 - 👋 Hi, I’m Yuying Blair Huang (@Blairhyy)
 - 👀 I’m interested in Robotics and Automation.
-- 🌱 I’m currently learning Mechanical Engineering at McGill University.
+- 🌱 I’m currently a Master's student in Mechanical Engineering at Stanford University.
 - 💞️ I’m actively looking for any research/internship opportunities in Robotics field
 - 📫 Please reach me @ blairhyy@gmail.com